© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Garn Pontsticill ring cairn is a scheduled monument protected by Cadw under reference GM569.
 View the official record →

-Garn Pontsticill is a ring cairn situated in Wales and designated as a Scheduled Ancient Monument (Cadw SAM GM569).
+Garn Pontsticill is a ring cairn situated in the upland landscape of South Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM569.

 Garn Pontsticill ring cairn dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Garn Pontsticill ring cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM569.